-CUNY undertakes a standard process for funding the operating budgets for community colleges and, with the exception of a few CUNY-wide programs, the University does not prescribe the utilization of college allocations.
+CUNY undertakes a standard process for funding the operating budgets for community colleges and, with the exception of a few CUNY-wide programs, the University does not generally prescribe the utilization of college allocations.
 Although colleges remain in active communication with CUNY Central, each institution is responsible for its own budget plan.
 Once allocations are issued, colleges submit financial plans detailing the projected usage of funds to the University.
 Subsequent allocations are made during the year to adjust for revenue collections and to disburse additional funds.
 The University Budget Office monitors college spending throughout the fiscal year and publishes four quarterly financial reports, submitted to the University community.
+For FY2019-2020 in particular, the University Budget Office will monitor college staffing and expenditure patterns, with a goal of reducing this spending by 2%.

-For a more detailed narrative on the general CUNY budgeting process as well as the more specific community college funding process and timeline, see Appendices $\underline{A}$ and $\underline{B}$ .
-See Appendices $\underline{C}$ and $\underline{D}$ for a chart outlining the flow of funds to Hostos, as well as the college's budget timeline.
+For a more detailed narrative on the general CUNY budgeting process as well as the more specific community college funding process and timeline, see Appendices A and B. See

+Appendices $\underline{C}$ and $\underline{D}$ for a chart outlining the flow of funds to Hostos, as well as the college's budget timeline.